mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 up and down – it is possible to fi nd a Class-D port run by expert engineers, or a Class-A that has succumbed to decay.
-Some worlds have entirely inappropriate starports; a world that was once a centre of commerce, but has now been bypassed by new trade routes might have a cavernous port capable of handling thousands of freighters, but is now almost abandoned.
+Some worlds have entirely inappropriate starports; a world that was once a center of commerce, but has now been bypassed by new trade routes might have a cavernous port capable of handling thousands of freighters, but is now almost abandoned.